DerekEgenti/Machine_Learning-_Tasks/README.md

 This repository contains a set of machine learning tasks performed in a series of three Colab notebooks.
 The notebooks cover various aspects of machine learning, including data preprocessing, model selection, training, evaluation, and deployment.

+The format of this project is tasks carried out part by part in the notebooks.
+You will observe a 'question and answer' shape throughout the notebooks.

 ## Requirements

 - Python 3.x